 Aim: Aim of the proposal is to start critical discussions and advocacy around disability, sexuality and SRHR in Bangladesh and initiate interventions around SRHR for disabled adolescents and youth.

-• To measure the level of awareness among PWDs and their families in their right to access reproductive health programs in Jordan that address their needs on equal basis.
+Aim: The aims of the study are to identify the reproductive health programs in Jordan that address PWDs needs; to raise awareness and combat stereotypes, prejudices and harmful practices relating to persons with disabilities, including those based on sex and age, in all areas of life; and to measure the level of awareness among PWDs and their families in their right to access reproductive health programs in Jordan that address their needs on an equal basis.

 Aim: Capacity Building of the Documentation System on Cases of Gender-based Violence in Burundi.

 Collaboration réactive entre acteurs promotion SSR des adolescents et jeunes: province Cibitoke